-O. Wayne Rollins Planetarium was opened in 1979 through the philanthropy of Wayne and Grace Rollins.
-This unique space features a state-of-the-art GOTO Chronos Space Simulator star projector, a state-of-the-art device that uses light guide technology to project a realistic and beautiful starry sky.
+The O. Wayne Rollins Planetarium opened in 1979 through the philanthropy of Wayne and Grace Rollins.
+This unique space features a state-of-the-art GOTO Chronos Space Simulator star projector, a device that uses light guide technology to project a realistic and beautiful starry sky.
 With high-speed, computer-calculated positioning, a simple click of a mouse sets the sky for any time in the past, present or future.
 Installed at Young Harris in 2002, the projector was the first installation of the Chronos model anywhere in the world.
-A Sky-Skan Definiti fulldome digital projection system was added in 2008.
-Representing the next generation in planetarium technology, the system creates an immersive and engaging image over the entire dome surface and a powerful “you-are-there” experience for the audience.
+A Sky-Skan Definiti full-dome digital projection system was added more recently.
+Representing the next generation in planetarium technology, the system creates an immersive and engaging image over the entire dome surface and a powerful experience for the audience.

 With comfortable seating for 104 under a 40-foot-diameter dome, Rollins Planetarium offers public shows and educational opportunities for school groups throughout the year.
 Rollins Planetarium is located in the Maxwell Center on the campus of Young Harris College.